jhower786/imathas_web_guide/index.md

           Either will work fine.
 The slight advantage of the Canvas app is________.
         </div>
     </li>
-    <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-1" aria-expanded="false">Should student smartphones use cellular data or FIU Wifi?</a>
+    <li class="accordion-navigation"><a class="accordion-link" href="#panel-2-1" aria-expanded="false">Should student smartphones use cellular data or FIU WiFi?</a>
         <div class="content" id="panel-2-1">
           Either will work fine, in principle.
-Students should connect to FIU Secure Wifi over FIU WIfi, even though FIU Wifi will often work fine.
+Students should connect to FIU_SECUREWiFi over FIU_WiFi, even though FIU_WiFi will often work fine.
         </div>
     </li>
     <li class="accordion-navigation"><a class="accordion-link" href="#panel-4-1" aria-expanded="false">How can I make the questions and answers reviewable to students after class?</a>
         <div class="content" id="panel-4-1">
-          There are settings to do this per assessment.
+          Adjust the settings at the assessment level to accomplish this.
 As long as the assessment is available and the answers are open to review in the gradebook it will work, as shown here, under the "Settings" selection for the specific assessment:
           <img max-width="50%" src="./img/FAQ Instructor review answers pic.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">
           Instruct students to click on _______ to see the questions, answers, and moreover their actual responses to the questions that compose the assessment.
         </div>